mjg338/Gamma-Hadron-Classification/README.md

 # Gamma | Hadron Classification

 App: https://gamma-hadron.herokuapp.com.
-Just save the g_h_1.json file to you console and upload to the app for a prediction.
+Just save the g_h_1.json file to your computer and upload to the app for a prediction.
 This can be done for any of the instances given in the original data set, provided they're saved as a .json.

 This project details a method of improving Gamma research efficiency through the use of a Random Forest Classifier.